rolando-cadiz/ICS-313-Self-Object-Model-Java-Implementation/README.md

 # Why Java?
 Java was the first language I ever learned, and so I am very comfortable writing Java code.
 Although it can be a very verbose language, I believe the additional details can help readers understand what exactly is going on.
 In regards to the technical reason for writing in Java, I prefer the object-oriented programming model as it allows for easy object creation, specification, and manipulation.

+# Importance of Parent Relationships Between Objects With Lists of Messages and Their Copies
+When you “call” a function object, you first make a copy and run the body’s messages on that copy.
+The copy should keep the same parent links as the function, so any names it looks up resolve exactly like they did where the function was written.
+### Why It Matters
+This matters because it keeps behavior predictable.
+With parents, the function behaves the same no matter who calls it.
+The alternative could be passing messages in a parameter slot with set instructions.

+# Implementing Flow Control
+## if-else
+An if-else statement can be implemented by passing primitive Boolean values as a sort of conditional check.
+We can branch down into a specific "if" or "else" conditional this way when certain criteria are met.
+This branching can be achieved by object references.

+## Recursion
+Recursion works by giving the function object a slot that points back to itself.
+Inside the body, you send a message (with a new argument) to call the function again.
+Each call creates a fresh copy and continues down the "recursion tree" of calls.

+## Loops
+We can simulate loops using more primitives on a "conditional" object and a "body" object.
+We can evaluate the "conditional" object and run the "body" object when the conditional is met.

 # The AnObject Class
 In the SOM, an object is defined as a collection of slots where each slot contains a string name and a reference to another object.
 Objects in SOM are capable of sending messages to either themselves or another object as a way to communicate instructions to each other.
 Like nodes in a tree data structure, objects also have parents that they may refer to (useful for modeling recursion).